Little ghost, little ghost

 “Tolly, that’s her house across the street, isn’t it?”

 “Yes, it was several years after I died before I met Mrs. Nesbit.”

-“Tolly, I don’t know how you see things but that house across the street, it’s at least a hundred years old and there aren’t any signs of there ever having been a fire,” said Gavin.
-“Do you remember their being a fire?
+“Tolly, I don’t know how you see things, but that house across the street, it’s at least a hundred years old, and there aren’t any signs of there ever having been a fire,” said Gavin.
+“Do you remember there being a fire?
 Surely you’d have seen it.”

 “But…” Tolly looked confused.